GLOBAL MARKETS-Asian shares extend bounce to 5th day, dollar sags to 3-year low

 Cleveland Fed president Loretta Mester said on Tuesday the recent stock market sell-off and jump in volatility will not damage the economy’s overall strong prospects.
 Mester is being considered a leading candidate for the Fed’s Vice Chair.

-The two-year yield rose to as high as 2.213 percent, its highest since Sept 2008, on Thursday and last stood at 2.210 percent.
+The two-year yield rose to as high as 2.213 percent, its highest since Sept 2008.